 White sapphire engagement rings are among the most beautiful, durable, and affordable ring options.
 They’re responsibly sourced and positively brilliant.
-I know a lot about white sapphires and love to share my knowledge of them.
-If you’re looking for white sapphire engagement rings, check out the tips in this guide (or just contact me or email me at [email protected]) – I’m more than happy to help :).
+I know a lot about sapphires and love to share my knowledge of them.
+If you’re looking for white sapphire engagement rings, or want to know the difference between white sapphire vs diamond, check out the tips in this guide (or just contact me or email me at [email protected]) – I’m more than happy to help :).
 For tips on pricing, be sure to read the end of this post!

 White Sapphire Engagement Rings Should Cost Less